vernizzi/sgl/README.md

 A C++20 **module-based, SIMD-accelerated computational geometry library**.

-`sgl` provides the small, fixed-size linear-algebra and geometry primitives that game engines, physics code, and CAD/geometry tools reach for constantly — vectors, matrices, quaternions, axis-aligned boxes, planes, and transforms — with every operation implemented directly on SIMD intrinsics.
+`sgl` is a SIMD-first library for fixed-size linear algebra and geometry — vectors, matrices, quaternions, axis-aligned boxes, planes, transforms, and the intersection and distance queries built on them.
+Every operation is written directly against SSE/AVX2 or NEON intrinsics, and C++20 templates collapse the per-type and per-dimension boilerplate, so the API surface stays broad while the implementation stays compact.
+It covers the everyday graphics and geometry math, and is at its strongest in the spatial queries that run in tight loops — containment, closest-point, and intersection over many primitives.

 It ships as a single C++20 named module (`sgl`).
 There are no headers to include and no macros to manage: consumers just `import sgl;`.